fw-ai-external/reward-kit/README.md

 # Reward Kit

-Reward Kit is a library for defining, evaluating, and deploying reward functions for LLM fine-tuning.
-It provides tools to create custom reward functions and use them in reinforcement learning from machine feedback (RLMF) workflows.
+**Reward-Kit: Author, reproduce, and evaluate reward functions seamlessly on Fireworks, TRL, and your own infrastructure.**

 ## Key Features